How to Improve Lead Quality Through Enterprise Digital Transformation

 Digital transformation and lead generation: beyond the buzzwords

 The stakes of getting digital transformation right have never been higher for enterprise organizations.
-Last year, listed it as their most critical focus, which comes as no surprise considering the ongoing economic recovery rollercoaster following COVID and global supply chain disruptions forcing businesses to pivot to a digital-first approach.
+Last year, 76% of CMOs listed it as their most critical focus, which comes as no surprise considering the ongoing economic recovery rollercoaster following COVID and global supply chain disruptions forcing businesses to pivot to a digital-first approach.

 With so much on the line, I’d like to give you some detailed information to help you create a digital transformation strategy that actually works.
 Let’s start by going beyond the buzzwords and defining exactly what “digital transformation” and “lead generation” mean to the modern enterprise.